 Yard sale- Decided we would like to do this again.
 Suggested to divide between 2 student groups.
 Plan more proactively and setup a separate committee for this event.

-It was also suggested to combine the Fundraising and Special Events committees with agreement from everyone present.
+It was also suggested to combine the Fundraising and Special Events committees.

 Scholarship and Professional Development-

-Heidi received and email indicating that one of the awardees was not enrolled full time for the Fall semester so Financial Aid could not issue the $250.00 Fall semester award.
+Heidi received an email indicating that one of the awardees was not enrolled full time for the Fall semester so Financial Aid could not issue the $250.00 Fall semester award.
 An email went out to the current committee to vote on what to do with the $250.00 award.
 Heidi will communicate final decisions to the financial aid office by weeks’ end and they will notify the impacted student of the final decision regarding their funding.

 Special Events-